Nigella Old-Fashioned Sandwich Loaf Recipe

 How To Make Nigella Old-Fashioned Sandwich Loaf

-5. First Rise: After the third knead, form dough into a ball, cover, and let rise for 1 hour.
+5. Repeat the process: Repeat the “10-second knead, 10-minute rest” cycle two more times.
+After the third knead, form the dough into a ball, return to the bowl, cover, and let it rise for 1 hour.

 Nigella Old-Fashioned Sandwich Loaf Recipe